mkristofik/libsdl-demos/README.md

 ## Sprite Animation

 This demo places a few sprites within a hex grid.
 It aims to experiment with the unit animations used in Battle for Wesnoth.
 So far we have an archer firing an arrow and a knight swinging a sword.
-[See a video](http://youtu.be/_Ax89QjaccE).
+[See a video](http://youtu.be/Up7vQKw3Nvg).

 **Technical details:**

 - Up to this point I've always been drawing full images.
 This demo adds the ability to draw each animation frame from a sprite sheet.
 - All of the sprites face to the right.
 I flip the enemy graphics in code at runtime.
+- After doing the jukebox app, it was simple to add a background music track and some sound effects.
+- I've implemented the Battle for Wesnoth [team coloring](http://wiki.wesnoth.org/Team_Color_Shifting) algorithm to adjust the colors of each sprite at load time.

 ![screenshot](https://raw.github.com/mkristofik/libsdl-demos/master/animate_screen.jpg)